jhl126/For-Fun-LoL-Data/README.md

 # Having Fun with a League of Legends Data Set

-I decided to mix data science with a small hobby of mine and create a side project dedicated to applying clustering and predictive modeling on a League of Legends data set.
+I decided to mix data science with a small hobby of mine and create a side project dedicated to applying clustering and classification modeling on a League of Legends data set.
 The data set consists of in game statistics from the first 10 minutes of high-elo ranked games (high-elo meaning Diamond 1 to Master tier) and can be located at [This Kaggle Link](https://www.kaggle.com/bobbyscience/league-of-legends-diamond-ranked-games-10-min).

 ## About League of Legends